opiter09/FF1-FFC-Chunk-Manager/README.md

 5. Now save the ROM.
 CrystalTile2 is weird, so if the Save option in the File menu is greyed-out, you will have to save by trying to quit and clicking No to cancel, then quitting for real (which entails clicking Yes twice).

-Credits to jianminyong for generating the very first name table used here, FFC attack names.
+Credits to jianminyong for generating the very first name table used here, the FFC attack names.
 And also, of course, for working out the compression of this game, without which none of this would be possible.